Tr1dae/HunyClip/README.md

 # HunyClip - Video Cropping Tool

-HunyClip is a Python-based video cropping tool aimed at Hunyuanvideo dataset preparation Supports features like trimming, cropping, and resizing videos.
+HunyClip is a Python-based video cropping tool aimed at Hunyuanvideo dataset preparation.

 ![Screenshot](screenshot.jpg)

 ## Features

+- **Trim Videos**: Set trim points and export trimmed clips.
 - **Crop Videos**: Select and crop specific regions of video files.
-- **Trim Videos**: Set trim points and export trimmed clips.
+- **Duplicate Videos**: Duplicate video entries so multiple cuts can be made from the same source.
 - **Export Options**: Export cropped and uncropped video clips.
 - **Keyboard Shortcuts**: Easily navigate and control the tool using keyboard shortcuts.